Skip to content

 Photo of Jon Froehlich wearing a Makeability Lab t-shirt, a hoodie, and a sportcoat.
 He is a white man with brown hair.

-Jon Froehlich, Associate Director
+Jon E. Froehlich, Associate Director

 My research focuses on designing, building, and evaluating interactive technology that addresses high value social issues such as environmental sustainability, computer accessibility, and personalized health and wellness.